taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 In my research, I want to know how brains understand the world, and how we are robust and flexible enough to deal with unexpected situations.
 My goals are:

-* to build a culture of collaboration and transparency in neuroscience;
+* to build a culture of collaboration, trust, and rigorous play in neuroscience;

 * to engage young people in questioning the status quo, both in and out of science;